 Staff recognizes the need to spend time reconnecting with students and helping them reflect on their identity as learners following the emergency school closure and a summer hiatus.
 This need to build strong relationships with students will be true in the fall of 2020, more than ever.
-In order to prepare our community to engage with the levels of challenge and rigor appropriate to each individual student within these new learning models, staff will work collaboratively with each other and with families and students to provide the solid social-emotional foundation and conditions for thriving during the coming school year, including attending to students' basic psychological needs prior to diving into more traditional academic content.
+To prepare our community to engage with the levels of challenge and rigor appropriate to each individual student within these new learning models, staff will work collaboratively with each other and with families and students to provide the solid social-emotional foundation and conditions for thriving during the coming school year, including attending to students' basic psychological needs prior to diving into more traditional academic content.
+Specific time will be set aside at the start of school to reflect and reconnect.

 We all will be learning how to function within this new educational landscape, and to that end, staff will orient themselves and their students to the social norms of the physical and digital environments in which we will operate.
 As has become the expectation for all WPS staff, we will strive to make this instruction inclusive for the various identities all our students and families hold, and we welcome feedback and partnership in that endeavor from and with our community at large.
-Please see below the schedule of released orientation videos for our upcoming school year on our website:
+Please see a sample of what the orientation schedule may look like: